Fidetro/fidetro.github.io/_posts/2020-4-19-magellan_en.md

 If `Magellan` installation fails, please download and install it separately from [here]((https://www.foolishtalk.org/magellan/magellan.dmg))

+In iOS 16 and above, you need to enable developer mode to work. go to Settings > Privacy & Security on the iOS device.Scroll down to the Developer Mode list item and navigate into it.
+To toggle Developer mode, use the “Developer Mode” switch.
+If you are interested, you can click [Learn more](https://developer.apple.com/documentation/xcode/enabling-developer-mode-on-a-device)

 3. Connect the mobile phone to your computer, then choose your personal mobile.
 ![](https://www.foolishtalk.org/cloud/d944f3a7aa0e20280cb65dff013839e6.png)